Haiti earthquake death toll surpasses 300 | DW | 14.08.2021

 Damage from the quake, which struck near the densely populated capital, was estimated at $8 billion (€6.78 billion).

-More than a million and a half Haitians were made homeless and 60% of the country's healthcare system was destroyed.
+More than 1,500,000 Haitians were made homeless and 60% of the country's healthcare system was destroyed.

 The rebuilding of the country's main hospital remains incomplete, and nongovernmental organizations have struggled to make up for the state's many deficiencies.